kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

   <img src="1DH2gaussian_inverseX0.png"/>
 </p>

-*Note* that inclusion of the input deature *1/x<sub>0</sub>* made the model perform better indicating that the correction model is a perturbative correction.
+*Note* that inclusion of the input deature *1/x<sub>0</sub>* made the model perform better indicating that the model is a perturbative correction.

 ### Remark